iwonderwhothisis/rt_fmri_ui/DOCUMENTATION.md

 # Neuro-Orch — CBRAIN rt-fMRI Control System

-Comprehensive documentation for the Neuro-Orch platform, a full-stack web application for managing real-time fMRI neurofeedback sessions as part of the SMART-Kids research project at TUM.
+Comprehensive documentation for the Neuro-Orch platform, a full-stack web application for managing real-time fMRI neurofeedback sessions as part of the SMART-Kids research project at LMU.

 ---